Where To Donate To Support Black Communities, Now & Always

 The North Star Health Collective, a medical support network for protesters, is currently overwhelmed with donations and instead recommends giving to Black Visions Collective on its website.
 Black Visions Collective focuses on long-term solutions like coming up with local campaigns to raise awareness and help enact change for African American communities in the Twin Cities.
 In addition to calling for a shift in public narrative and mobilizing the community, your donation can help the group's commitment to coming up with action-based goals to help dismantle systems of violence and inequality at a local level.

 The National Police Accountability Project, which was shared in a Google Doc from Twitter user @ambivalcnt, aims to protect peoples' civil rights from police misconduct by curating a national database of legal experts.
+Your donation will help fund educational programs.
 In addition to acting as an educational resource, the organization is a project of the National Lawyers' Guild, and helps people find attorneys among its members if they need one.

 The NAACP's Legal Defense Fund, which has been widely shared by protesters, supports longterm goals of achieving economic and educational equality while reforming the criminal justice system.
 Founded in 1909, the NAACP is the country's largest civil rights organization and aims to combat injustice through the legal and political systems.
 You can donate here.